mariusweb/Laravel-social-media/_doc/readme.md

 ```bash
 php artisan serve
 ```

-- Chrome browser should open page where you will be asked to **generate api key** click it and refresh the page.
+- Chrome browser should open page and refresh the page.